-Directions for Q. 41 to 45: Sentence given in each question, when properly sequenced, from a coherent paragraph.
-The first and last sentences are 1 and 6, and the four in between are labelled A, B, C and D. Choose the most logical order of these four sentences for among the four given choices to construct a coherent paragraph from sentences 1 to.6.
+DIRECTIONS: Sentences given in each question, when properly sequenced, form a coherent paragraph.
+The first and last sentences are 1 and 6, and the four in between are labelled A, B, C and D. Choose the most logical order of these four sentences from among the four given choices to construct a coherent paragraph from sentences 1 to 6.

-- 41. Sentence given in each question, when properly sequenced, from a coherent paragraph.
-The first and last sentences are 1 and 6, and the four in between are labelled A, B, C and D. Choose the most logical order of these four sentences for among the four given choices to construct a coherent paragraph from sentences 1 to.6. - 1.
+- 41. 1.
 Security inks exploit the same principle that causes the vivid and constantly changing colours of a film of oil on water. - A. When two rays of light meet each other after being reflected from these different surfaces, they have each travelled slightly different distances. - B. The key is that the light is bouncing off two surfaces, that of the oil and that of the water layer below it. - C. The distance the two rays travel determines which wavelengths, and hence colours, interfere constructively and look bright. - D. Because light is an electromagnetic wave, the peaks and troughs of each ray then interfere either constructively, to appear bright, or destructively, to appear dim. - 6.
-Since the distance the rays travel changes with the angle as you look at the surface, different colours look bright from different viewing angles. - a.
-ABCD - b.
-BADC - c.
-BDAC - d.
-DCAB - 42.
-Sentence given in each question, when properly sequenced, from a coherent paragraph.
-The first and last sentences are 1 and 6, and the four in between are labelled A, B, C and D. Choose the most logical order of these four sentences for among the four given choices to construct a coherent paragraph from sentences 1 to.6.
+Since the distance the rays travel changes with the angle as you look at the surface, different colours look bright from different viewing angles.